 First Year Campers

 The Greensboro Jewish Federation, Temple Emanuel, and Beth David Synagogue offer a One Happy Camper First Year Incentive Grant of $1250 to an approved non-profit Jewish overnight camp over 18 days long.
 If your child is going to a program of 12-18 days in length, such as Six Points Sports Camp, a grant of $875 is available.
 The approved camp list and application is at the One Happy Camper website www.onehappycamper.org

-The Stanley Shavitz Camp Judaea Camper Incentive Grant Fund provides an additional first year grant of $1000 to campers attending Camp Judaea.
+The Stanley Shavitz Camp Judaea Camper Incentive Grant Fund provides an additional first-year grant of $1000 to campers attending Camp Judaea.
 If you are applying for the One Happy Camper First Year Incentive Grant, you will automatically be considered for the Shavitz Fund if your child is attending Camp Judaea.
-The Shavitz Fund is also available to second year campers attending Camp Judea in an amount of $500/camper for camps greater than 19 days, and $250/camper for camps 12-19 days.
-The Fischer Send-A-Kid to Overnight Jewish Camp Incentive Grant Fund provides an additional first time campers grant of $1000/camper for camps greater than 19 days, or $500/camper for camps 12-19 days for any qualifying Jewish overnight camp, aside from Camp Judea.
-Additional funds are available to second year campers of $500/camper for camps greater than 19 days, or $250/camper for camps 12-19 days.
+The Shavitz Fund is also available to second-year campers attending Camp Judea in the amount of $500/camper for camps greater than 19 days, and $250/camper for camps 12-19 days.
+The Fischer Send-A-Kid to Overnight Jewish Camp Incentive Grant Fund provides an additional first-time campers grant of $1000/camper for camps greater than 19 days, or $500/camper for camps 12-19 days for any qualifying Jewish overnight camp, aside from Camp Judea.
+Additional funds are available to second-year campers for $500/camper for camps greater than 19 days, or $250/camper for camps 12-19 days.

 Camp Financial Aid

 Most camps offer financial aid and will be happy to talk with you about this.
 Start by going to their websites to apply and follow directions there regarding financial aid.
 If anything is not clear, call the camp to clarify the process and make sure your request is known.
 Applying early is always a good idea.